Verify out these prototype producers in china photos:

 The P-40’s lack of a two-stage supercharger produced it inferior to Luftwaffe fighters such as the Messerschmitt Bf 109 or the Focke-Wulf Fw 190 in high-altitude combat and it was rarely utilized in operations in Northwest Europe.
 In between 1941 and 1944, however, the P-40 played a crucial role with Allied air forces in three main theaters: North Africa, the Southwest Pacific and China.
 It also had a considerable role in the Middle East, Southeast Asia, Eastern Europe, Alaska and Italy.
 The P-40’s functionality at high altitudes was not as crucial in those theaters, where it served as an air superiority fighter, bomber escort and fighter bomber.

 P-40s 1st saw combat with the British Commonwealth squadrons of the Desert Air Force (DAF) in the Middle East and North African campaigns, in the course of June 1941.
-The Royal Air Force‘s No. 112 Squadron was amongst the first to operate Tomahawks, in North Africa, and the unit was the initial to feature the &quotshark mouth&quot logo, copying related markings on some Luftwaffe Messerschmitt Bf 110 twin-engine fighters.
+The Royal Air Force‘s No. 112 Squadron was amongst the first to operate Tomahawks, in North Africa, and the unit was the initial to feature the "shark mouth" logo, copying related markings on some Luftwaffe Messerschmitt Bf 110 twin-engine fighters.
 [N 1]

 Even though it gained a post-war reputation as a mediocre design, appropriate only for close air assistance, much more current analysis like scrutiny of the records of individual Allied squadrons indicates that the P-40 performed surprisingly properly as an air superiority fighter, at instances suffering extreme losses, but also taking a extremely heavy toll on enemy aircraft.
 The P-40 supplied the further benefit of low cost, which kept it in production as a ground-attack fighter extended following it was obsolete in the air superiority function.